2022 Series Sponsor

 Typically the Championship attracts around 70 to 80 registered contenders each season.
 A Prescott 'Home venue' meeting will often have around 20 runners in each of the three classes.

-All the main UK Hillclimb and Sprint venues are utilised in a 'normal' season , Prescott / Shelsley Walsh / Loton Park / Harewood / Gurston Down / Wiscombe Park / Curborough and in recent years Anglesey circuit.
+All the main UK Hillclimb and Sprint venues are utilised in a 'normal' season , Prescott / Shelsley Walsh / Loton Park / Harewood / Gurston Down for 2022 with others eg: Wiscombe Park / Curborough and Anglesey circuit having been used in recent years.

 Three types of vehicle are catered for within the Championship: